+Seven: the number of times the ACT and SAT are each offered every year.
 As you consider the school and personal activities that quickly fill up your schedule, it can be challenging to find the best times to take these tests, especially when you should take either test three or more times to achieve your best possible results!
-How do you know when you should take the ACT or SAT?
+How do you know when you should take the SAT or ACT?

 Here are a few questions to help you figure it out.

-So, when should you take the ACT or SAT?
+When should you take the ACT or SAT?

-And remember to give yourself a cushion in case of sudden sickness, accidents, or other unforeseen events that might affect your test preparation and performance.
+Whatever you do, plan ahead!
+Don’t push all of your testing to the end of your senior fall—remember to give yourself a cushion in case of sudden sickness, accidents, or other unforeseen events that might affect your test preparation and performance.
 Give yourself the best chance for the best results to maximize those scholarship dollars!

 SAT or ACT: Which Test Should You Take?